 Book scholarships are valued at $450.00 per semester and are available at the University Book Store.
 Scholarships designated for books cannot be used for any other expenses.
 Unused funds will not be carried forward to any other semesters.

 * Under certain circumstances the awarding of multiple scholarships and the application of these is to combine (or stack) the scholarships, with non-academic scholarships taking priority to pay tuition first.
 Where the student has been awarded both a non-academic scholarship and an academic scholarship after the non-academic scholarship(s) is fully utilized only then may an academic scholarship be converted to room and/or meals.
 All conversions are subject to the limits set forth.
 Housing is limited to the double occupancy rate of the traditional freshman university halls.
-The current rate is $1830.00.
+The current rate is $1,867.00.
 Students will be charged the difference of the housing rate which may exceed the $1830.00 rate.
 Meals are limited to the required residential meal plan if residing in university dorm.
 If there is no required meal plan the conversion will be limited to a commuter meal plan.
+Partial payment for either plan will not be made.
+Tuition scholarships will not be converted to book allowance.
+Due to the application of charges and scholarship credits, some adjustments to tuition based scholarships are made after registration confirmation.
+These adjustments may result in the student owing for other charges due to excess tuition credit.
+Adjustments are based on tuition hours and are not based on monetary credits.
+Students are encourage to contact the scholarship office for specific awarding and credits prior to the start of classes to ensure student accounts are properly adjusted.

 Awarding of scholarships does affect the amount of federal financial aid for which students are eligible.